rfiggs/rfiggs.github.io/essays/meteor.md

 The database on the client is more like a mini database.
 This mini database is simply a small subset of the data that is on the server.
 The mini database only contains information that that client needs.
-The magic of meteor is that it keeps these databases up to date with each other without much effort from the developer.
+The magic of Meteor is that it keeps these databases up to date with each other without much effort from the developer.
-If there is an update on one of the clients meteor will update the server's database.
+If there is an update on one of the clients Meteor will update the server's database.
 If there is a change to the server's database, it will push the update to any other clients that are viewing that data.

 I have enjoyed learning and using Meteor.